History of the Jews in Algeria: French Algeria

 In 1931, Jews made up less than 2% of Algeria's total population.
 This population was more represented in the largest cities: Algiers, Constantine, and Oran, which each had Jewish populations of over 7%.
 Many smaller cities such as Blida, Tlemcen, and Setif also had small Jewish populations.
 By the mid-thirties, François de La Rocque's extremist Croix-de-Feu and, later, the French Social Party movements in Algeria proved active in trying to turn Muslims against Algerian Jews by publishing tracts in Arabic, and were responsible for inciting the 1934 Constantine Pogrom, in which 25 Jews were killed and some 200 stores were pillaged.

-With regard to the scope of Zionism in the upper echelons of Algerian Jewry, the wealthy and influential Jews of Algeria are opposed to Zionism and so far we have not counted on their support".
-They consider that ‘being French first and foremost, they have no interest in the question of Zionism and that they belong here’.
+Zionism had a marginal presence under French rule.
+A 1920 communication from a 250-strong local Zionist association to the World Zionist Organization said that in the upper echelons of Algerian Jewry, "the wealthy and influential Jews of Algeria are opposed to Zionism and so far we have not counted on their support"; because they consider themselves "French first and foremost, they have no interest in the question of Zionism and are happy here".